-Fire departments that are operated as joint powers entities are also considered municipal fire departments for pension reporting purposes.
+Some municipal fire departments are operated as joint powers entities.
 Joint powers fire departments are formed when cities and towns have agreements with each other to exercise certain powers together, such as providing fire services.
 A joint powers fire department may or may not have the authority to handle its own finances.
-It is important to review fire department contracts and agreements, and to seek legal counsel when determining how a joint powers fire department's finances should be handled.
+It is important to review fire department contracts and agreements and to seek legal counsel when determining how a joint powers fire department's finances should be handled.
 If a joint powers fire department is authorized to control its own finances, the joint powers entity must maintain control of all funds and must maintain reports of all receipts and disbursements.
 To the extent practicable, the same rules that apply to the individual cities and towns must be applied to any contracts, purchases, or disbursements of funds made under the agreement.